cosmos/relayer/README.md

    By default, the relayer will relay packets over all channels on a given connection.
    <br>
-   Each path has a `src-channel-filter` which you can utilize to specifiy which channels you would like to relay on.
+   Each path has a `src-channel-filter` which you can utilize to specify which channels you would like to relay on.
    <br>
    The `rule` can be one of three values:
    - `allowlist` which tells the relayer to relay on _ONLY_ the channels in `channel-list`